TeloiDev/typescript-discord.js-template/README.md

 Remember to name your event files same as the actual event's name.

-Example: if an event is called "messageDelete" name a your file "messageDelete.ts" etc.
+Example: if an event is called "messageDelete" name your file "messageDelete.ts" etc.

 ### Command